MultiSafepay/docs/content/payment-methods/banks/idealqr/how-does-idealqr-work.md

 With iDEAL QR you can also produce a generic link that can be used multiple times.
 The QR code can be printed on leaflets.
 You can also enable an option to allow the customer change the amount.

-> Please note that only 7 customer banks support iDEAL QR within their own banking app (Knab, Rabobank, ING, ABN AMRO, ASN Bank, RegioBank and SNS Bank).
+> Please note that only 7 customer banks support iDEAL QR within their own banking app (Knab, Rabobank, ING and ABN AMRO).
 All other customers must use the dedicated iDEAL app.

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.